 3) I know a lot of people get overwhelmed when meeting a lot of people at once.
 Do you have any tips for helping remember people’s names?

 Repeat the other person’s name back after they say it.
-Write it down immediately afterwards and make a note next to it of something that you will remember about them.
-Take their business card and write on the back of it their hair color or something interesting that you talked about.
+Write it down immediately afterward and make a note next to it of something you will remember about them.
+Take their business card and write their hair color or something interesting that you talked about on the back.
 If you forget, it’s OK.
 Don’t be afraid to ask again.
 Also, repeat their name back to them.
 Say, “It’s nice to meet you, First name.”

 4) I was reading about your networking challenge.
 What have you learned by forcing yourself to make these connections?

 (Just in case you are a new reader, my networking challenge is where I meet with 4 people I don’t know and 4 people I do know each month.
 You can read more about the networking challenge here).

 The first thing I learned is that finding people to network with isn’t that hard.
 During the challenge, I tried a variety of ways to connect with new people: I used Google to find professionals I thought were interesting.
 I went to networking events and met people, and asked for their business cards so I could request informational interviews after the event.
 I brainstormed all of the jobs that I would love to have at my current company and did informational interviews with people in those positions.